Jelius47/Hybrid_whatsap_bot/README.md

 Once you have chosen your phone number, you have to add it to your WhatsApp Business Account.
 [See Add a Phone Number](https://developers.facebook.com/docs/whatsapp/cloud-api/get-started/add-a-phone-number).

-When dealing with WhatsApp Business API and wanting to experiment without affecting your personal number, you have a few options:
+When dealing with WhatsApp Business API and wanting to experiment without #knowledge-on-github-actionsaffecting your personal number, you have a few options:

 1. Buy a New SIM Card
 2. Virtual Phone Numbers